A recognition criterion for lax-idempotent pseudomonads

-Next, we must prove that each of the limit projections $p_{i,x} \colon L \to Di$ for $x \in Wi$ is a pseudo morphism of Kan injectives --- in other words, that the mate of the outer square below is invertible.
+Next, we must prove that each of the limit projections $p_{i,x} \colon L \to Di$ for $x \in Wi$ is a pseudomorphism of Kan injectives --- in other words, that the mate of the outer square below is invertible.

 In the inner components we have abbreviated $Colax(\ca,\Cat)(W,\cc(B,D-))$ by $(W,\cc(B,D-))$ and so on to save space.
 Now the evaluation functor $ev_{i,x}$ sends $q \colon W \to \cc(X,D-))$ to its component $q_{i,x} \colon X \to Di$, where $x \in Wi$ and $i \in \ca$.
 In particular, the outer triangles then commute whilst the lower triangle commutes by naturality of evaluation.
 Therefore, by functoriality of the mates correspondence (Proposition 2.2 of \cite{Review}), it suffices to prove that the upper and lower quadrilateral have invertible mates.